 Yes, we encourage students from other disciplines to apply.
 However, once you are accepted into our program you may be required to take extra courses to strengthen your background in computer science to better prepare you for our graduate program.
 To learn more about conditional or qualifying admission, please see the Admission Requirements page of the Graduate and Postdoctoral Studies website.

 The admission requirement speaks of needing a degree from "computing science or related field".
 How are you defining "related fields"?

 We are intentionally vague about "related fields" as we want to have an open mind when evaluating eligible applicants.
 We would consider fields such as computer engineering, engineering science, computational mathematics, applied computing, applied mathematics, computer information systems, etc., to be more closely related to computer science than fields such as electrical engineering, civil engineering, or business administration.
 However, we still consider all applications on their merit, and when reviewing applications we typically look at the undergraduate and/or graduate courses taken under your qualifying degree(s).
 That being said, the more overlap there is between the courses you have already taken and the courses offered by Computing Science, the better chance you have of being considered a qualified applicant.
-Please use your best judgement based on the above, to determine if your past education demonstrates your ability to be consdiered a qualified applicant.
+Please use your best judgement based on the above, to determine if your past education demonstrates your ability to be considered a qualified applicant.

-Would industrial experience help my application?
+Would industry experience help my application package?

 Are GRE scores required?

-No, they're not.
+No, they are not.

 I have not taken the TOEFL/IELTS yet, how should I complete the appropriate fields on the application form?

-Can my employer write a reference letter?
+Can my employer write me a reference letter?

 Yes.
 The main point is that your references come from a credible source.
 Although we would prefer at least one academic reference, references from well known companies or any source that sheds light on your technical and personal skills are encouraged.